 In February of 1953, the call letters of WDAN would be applied to the new Danville TV station.
 Channel 24 now had a name: WDAN-TV.

 With the granting of channel 24 to WDAN, it became necessary to add the television facility to the rear of the WDAN studios.
-Since the terrain was much lower at the rear of the building, the studio's high ceiling was achieved by constructing a ground-level studio floor, which put the elevation of the studio several feet below that of the main control room and the audio booth.
+Since the terrain was much lower at the rear of the building, the studio's high ceiling was achieved by constructing a ground-level studio floor, which lowered the studio's elevation several feet below that of the main control room and the audio booth.
 That also allowed for two garage doors to be installed, allowing automobiles to be driven into the studios to produce live commercials.
 The roof line of the newly constructed rear of the building would match that of the existing front radio studios.

 The Motivation Behind WDAN-TV